Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 versions behave when trying to cancel the parent coroutine.

-1. Copy the implementation of `loadContributorsConcurrent()` from `Request5Concurrent.kt` to `loadContributorsNotCancellable()` in `Request5NotCancellable.kt`:
+1. Copy the implementation of `loadContributorsConcurrent()` from `Request5Concurrent.kt` to `loadContributorsNotCancellable()` in `Request5NotCancellable.kt` and remove the creation of a new `coroutineScope`.
-2. Add a 3-second delay to all the coroutines sending requests, so that there's enough time to cancel the loading after the coroutines are started, but before the requests are sent:
+2. The `async` calls now fail to resolve, so start them using `GlobalScope.async`:

     ```kotlin
-    suspend fun loadContributorsConcurrent(service: GitHubService, req: RequestData): List<User> = coroutineScope {
+    suspend fun loadContributorsNotCancellable(
+        service: GitHubService,
+        req: RequestData
+    ): List<User> {   // #1
         // ...
-        async {
-            log("starting loading for ${repo.name}")
-            delay(3000)
-            // load repo contributors
-        }
-        // ...
-        result
-    }
-    ```

-3. The `async` calls now fail to resolve, so start them using `GlobalScope.async`:

-    ```kotlin
-    suspend fun loadContributorsNotCancellable(service: GitHubService, req: RequestData): List<User> {   // #1
-        // ...
         GlobalScope.async {   // #2
             log("starting loading for ${repo.name}")
-            delay(3000)
             // load repo contributors
         }
         // ...